warrenwu123/arduino-lmic/doc/RadioDriver.md

 ### `os_radio(RADIO_RX)`

-A single frame is received ad the specified time, and the radio is put back to sleep if no frame is found.
+A single frame is received at the specified time, and the radio is put back to sleep if no frame is found.

 When the operation completes, `LMIC.osjob` is scheduled.